 The Google developer console provides developers with an ample amount of statistics and data that can be used to determine how well their apps are performing.
 This data is similar to the kind that’s provided to site owners with Google Analytics.
 The two types of reports that are given to developers who use the GDC tool include detailed reports and aggregated reports.

 With detailed reports, you’ll be able to look at reviews of the app as well as financial data that can help you identify the financial viability of the application.
 The financial data includes estimated earnings and sales.
-As for the aggregated reports that you can download, these reports include statistics of ratings, subscriptions, crashes, and installs, which are essential towards adapting to the user experience.
-User acquisition data is also provided with the aggregated reports, which includes statistics like buyers, subscribers, and the number of installers who are retained.
+As for the aggregated reports that you can download, these reports include statistics of ratings, subscriptions, crashes, and installs, which are essential to adapt to the user experience.
+User acquisition data is also provided with the aggregated reports, which include statistics like buyers, subscribers, and the number of installers who are retained.

 All of this data is very important to app developers who want to remain agile and adaptive to development.
 The majority of applications don’t stop development once they have been launched.
 If you want your customer base to be satisfied, it’s important that you take the data and analytics that are given to you and make changes and improvements based on the conclusions that you take from this data.